 Don’t believe me?
 Have you ever had ‘the shelf life’ factor hit you in the past?
-Remember how you couldn’t wait to get out of Junior High to go onto High School?
+Remember how you couldn’t wait to get out of Junior High to go to High School?
 Remember how quickly that wore off and you couldn’t wait to get out of High School.

 Remember how much fun you had driving a car when you first started driving?
-Is that how you feel now as you make your 45 minute sojourn to work every day now?
+Is that how you feel now as you make your 45-minute sojourn to work every day now?

 Even the fun of drinking beers with your buddies in college had a shelf life.
-Yeah, even the things we love most have a self life.
+Yeah, even the things we love most have a shelf life.
 Everything we do has a shelf life.
 Sadly enough, even life has an expiration date.
 Nothing is permanent.